HoldenLab/holdenlab.github.io/_pages/about.md

 - Single molecule & super-resolution microscopy
 - Open source scientific software and hardware

+# Open science resources

-Information about how to obtain and use VerCINI chips which we developed for microscopy of vertically immobilised bacteria can be found [here](https://holdenlab.github.io/projects/research_vercini/).
+- Information about how to obtain and use VerCINI chips which we developed for microscopy of vertically immobilised bacteria can be found [here](https://holdenlab.github.io/projects/research_vercini/).
+- Software made by our lab can be found on the [HoldenLab GitHub](https://github.com/HoldenLab)

 <script>
     var myIndex = 0;